jason-white/personal-site/content/_index.md

 description: "Jason White"
 ---

-I'm Jason.
-Welcome to my little slice of the internet. ✌️
+Hello, I'm Jason.
+Welcome to my little slice of the internet!

-The [journal](/journal) is full of photos from documenting general life stuffs.
-I also like to share [links](/links) to things I find interesting.
+I like to post photography in the form of a [journal](/journal) and share [links](/links) to things that I find around the web.
+Feel free to click around! ✌️